BackReturn Home

 A flag is a symbol that can carry meaning within it.
 It can serve as a tool used in various ways.
 It can communicate something to others without the words.
 It can bring people together based on a common understanding.
 It can serve as a reminder of goals and responsibilites.
 Most generally, it can inspire us into thought and into action.

-...and descriptions of the beautiful symbolism behind this flag in particular [organized here in a table]:
+There is some beautiful symbolism behind this flag [*organized here in a table]:

 Meaning of Shapes Meaning of Colors